Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/15-post-link-recompile/DirectRecompileMakefile_Flow.md

 Phase 2 contains the following stages:

  1. `aie2`: As in the previous phase, this stage builds an AI Engine application, but in this case, it uses new interface constraints.
-The kernel itself has not changed but a kernel location constraint has been added to the graph so that you can see a big difference in the kernel placement.
+The kernel itself has not changed but a kernel location constraint is added to the graph so that you can see a big difference in the kernel placement.
 Check this new placement using Vitis Analyzer on the compile summary.

  2. `package2`: Create the PDI to load onto the device (`hw_emu`).

  3. `run_emu`: Launch the simulation and verify that the output is still correct.

 Run `make phase2` to go over all steps.
-Simulation is done in the same way as in phase 1, but it takes more time due to the longer routing path.
+Simulate the design as in phase 1.
+Expect a longer runtime due to the extended routing path.

 ## Perform On-Board Testing

-1. To perform on-board testing, the same stages can be replicated but with a different target:
+1. To perform on-board testing, you can replicate the same stages with a different target:

 - For phase 1, type `make TARGET=hw clean phase1`.
 - For phase 2, type `make TARGET=hw phase2`.

-2. When the two phases are completed, there will be an `sd_card.img` file in the directory.
+2. After completing both phases, locate the `sd_card.img` file in the directory.
 Use a standard SD card imager with this file to initialize an SD card.

 3. Place the SD card in the top SD card slot of your board.

 4. Open a serial terminal connected to the right COM port of your VCK190 and switch on your board.

-5. The system boots.
-When this is finished, change the directory before launching the PS application.
+5. After the system boots, change the directory before launching the PS application.

 ```
 cd /run/media/mmcblk0p1